The connection between red meat consumption and irregular hormone levels is profound.

 Your liver doesn’t know what to do with them, so they’re sent to the fat stores, accumulating and magnifying in quantity over time.
 It’s like the dresser in your spare bedroom: You put things in the drawers that you don’t need.
 Your body does this to protect your organs from toxic overload, but the strategy backfires when you accumulate too much.

 Just as the dresser drawers may overflow and become hard to close, your fat tissue eventually starts to release more toxins into your bloodstream, which is tied to obesity, insulin resistance, and breast cancer.
 As your tissue releases toxins, your body gets the message to store even more fat—and because fat cells produce estrogen, your estrogen burden climbs higher still.

-Ultimately, estrogen dominance causes overweight women to store more fat instead of burning it and changes the microbiome to pull more energy out of food for storage, not fuel.
+Ultimately, estrogen dominance causes women to store more fat instead of burning it and changes the microbiome to pull more energy out of food for storage, not fuel.

 Back to that ketchup and lone lettuce leaf on your plate: